OlekMysko/HireApi/README.md

 3. **Build the Project:**

-   Ensure you have [Maven](https://maven.apache.org/) installed.
+   Ensure you have [Gradle](https://gradle.org/) installed.
 Run the following command to build the project:

     ```bash
-    mvn clean install
+    ./gradlew build
     ```

 4. **Run the Application:**